-The County has allocated \$213,434 in ESG funds and \$184,237 in CDBG funds during FY 2016-2017 for essential services, operations, emergency shelter, showers, and meals for homeless clients.
+The County has allocated \$215,408 in ESG funds and \$183,934 in CDBG funds during FY 2017-18 for essential services, operations, emergency shelter, showers, and meals for homeless clients.
 The County operates the "Armory Emergency Shelter Program," which allows for emergency shelter for approximately five months out of the year, serving a maximum capacity of 400 individuals nightly, divided between two locations.

+The County is in the process of rehabbing a facility at 1000 N. Kraemer Place in Anaheim for use as Year Round Emergency Shelter for 200 people.
+CDBG funds have been allocated to support the rehabilitation of this shelter.
 The County also applied to be the Administrative Entity for allocation of State ESG funds.
 This has brought an additional \$1,208,146 of funding to the County to address emergency shelter and transitional housing needs of homeless persons.